schodaw/Smart-Calculator/specification/Spécifications_interactionsCalcul.md

 The goal of such a distributed system is to allow clients to access computing servers and ask them for computation results.

+This document will describe the interactions between the servers able to provide computation and the clients once they have established a connection.

 ## 2. Terminology

 **Smart Calculator**: a client in our DCP specification.
 This client